Sriram Venkatesan, FAWM

 What if I want to work as an attending before applying?

 Work experience as an attending emergency physician is potentially quite helpful to the tactical medicine fellow because clinical excellence is a hallmark of successful tactical physicians.
 Law enforcement agencies look for maturity, leadership, and experience in the physicians they choose to support operational teams.

 What if I am an international applicant?

 Unfortunately, due to medical licensure requirements and the need to obtain security clearance(s), international applicants are generally ineligible.
 Eligibility should be discussed with each program directly.

 How many applications should I submit?

-Applicants with a strong desire to pursue tactical medicine training at the fellowship level should also consider EMS fellowship programs that offer significant tactical medicine content.
+There are three dedicated tactical medicine fellowship programs currently offered.
+Applicants with a strong desire to pursue tactical medicine training at the fellowship level should consider applying to all three programs beforeconsidering EMS fellowship programs that offer significant tactical medicine exposure as well.